tablexi/capistrano3-unicorn/README.md

 ### Conventions

-You can override the defaults by `set :unicorn_example, value` in the `deploy.rb` or `config/deploy/ENVIRONMENT.rb` capistrano deployment files
+You can override the defaults by `set :unicorn_example, value` in the `config/deploy.rb` or `config/deploy/ENVIRONMENT.rb` capistrano deployment files

 - `:unicorn_pid`